WHY SPEND $160 FOR AN ACCESS

 Package comes with

-Access Control Power Supply Circuit Board Rated 5Amp for those who likes to
+Access Control Power Supply Circuit Board Rated 3Amp for those who likes to

-build their own uninterruptible power supply UPS.
-A typical access control
+build their own power supply.
+A typical access control power supply looks

 and when closed look like this